clinta/clinta.github.io/content/post/2018-04-09-systemd-nspawnd-quickstart.md

   container, but docker has a very specific vision for containers.
 Docker aims to build a collection of microservices where only a single process is running in a container.
 For anyone familiar with FreeBSD Jails, or familiar with deploying VMs these microservice containers can be unfamiliar.
-Systemd-nspawnd on the other hand is much more like running a vm in a container.
-The container runs an init process and generally isn't as effemeral as a docker container.
+Nspawnd on the other hand is much more like running a vm.
+The container runs an init process and generally isn't as ephemeral as a docker container.
   If you want a more basic guide on the differences between containers, VMs and docker, check out my last post [VMs, Containers and Docker](/vms-containers-and-docker/).